 Virtue ethics take into account that the personal and the professional are interconnected.
 It is about how to be a good person or a morally good therapist who can make choices about how to show up with people who seek consultation and how to handle power differentials adequately.
 Thus, virtuous therapists are motivated to do what is right because they judge it to be right, not just because they feel obligated by their professional associations or the fear of negative consequences of an action.

-During meditation self-care can take the form of relaxation, self-knowledge, or the development of virtues.
-One session may be primarily focused on one of these processes.
+During meditation, self-care can take the form of relaxation, self-knowledge, or the development of virtues.
+One session may primarily focus on one of these processes.
 However, for me most of the time they are interlinked, both in a particular meditation sitting as well as in an ongoing practice over time.

 Sometimes self-care requires calm states of mind for undervalued or hidden thoughts and feelings to arise.
-Once I get to know them better within a particular situation I can make conscious decision about care that is often no longer just about myself.
-It involves making decisions about who I want to be in relation to others.
-This may involve correcting some of the stories my mind makes up to divert my attention from boundary crossings or violations.
+Once I get to know them better in a particular situation, I can make a conscious decision about the care that is often no longer just about myself.
+It involves making decisions about who I want to be in relationships with others.
+This mindful awareness may include correcting some of the stories my mind makes up to divert my attention from boundary crossings or violations.
 Insights in the wake of meditation can lead the way.
 Some bright moments have made me reduce my workload and therefore the risk of burnout and compassion fatigue.
 Other insights motivated me to challenge unethical practices at work.
 When they were resolved, I felt less stressed, no need to return to a treadmill.

-A comprehensive approach to self-care cannot guarantee ethical decision-making in everyday practice of clinical counseling, psychotherapy, and life.
+A comprehensive approach to self-care cannot guarantee ethical decision-making in the everyday practice of clinical counseling, psychotherapy, and life.
 But it can make it more likely to move into a more thoughtful, considerate, and compassionate direction.
-This is an ongoing process that does not end with relaxation, a particular insight, or virtue.
-Self-care through a reflective meditation practice seems to require the whole person to become ethical anew again and again in every new situation in order to take ‘good’ care.
+Comprehensive or integrative self-care is an ongoing process that does not end with relaxation, a particular insight, or virtue.
+Self-care through a reflective meditation practice seems to require the whole person to become ethical anew again and again in every new situation to take ‘good’ care.